hbckleikamp/GTDB2QIIME/README.md

 # GTDB2EMU

-Set of simple auxiliary python scripts to help create GTDB databases for annotation with QIIME
+Set of simple auxiliary python scripts to help create GTDB databases for annotation with EMU

 <br>
 This collection of scripts is designed to facillitate EMU annotations with GTDB reps ssu, or GTDB all ssu